Top 20 employee performance metrics to track

 How to discuss employee performance metrics with your team

 Working out which metrics measure employee performance effectively is only half of the story.
-Now you need to explain to your employees how you will measure individual performance and why you’ve chosen certain performance data - that can be the tricky part.
+Now you need to explain to your team members how you will measure individual performance and why you’ve chosen certain performance data - that can be the tricky part.

 Any performance management process worth its weight must involve employees.
 The simple reason for this is that you need their understanding and buy-in.
 The easiest way to do this is to pitch performance measurement in favor of employee development as well as business improvement.
 These simple steps will help you through these discussions.